Analucar/UMinho/SecondYear/2nd/LI3/README.md

 ### :books: Laboratório de Informática III
 ***

-Here you can find the reports and code developed for Laboratório de Informática III.

 This subject consisted in developing 2 projects, one in Java and another in C.

 #### :handshake: Contributors